Thursday 22 April 2010

 The annual trip to Dartmoor, Hound Tor,

-Bone Hill took place last weekend, just long
+Bone Hill took place last weekend, just long enough to have forgotten the skin

 shredding

-it was to lift a mug of hot coffee following last
+rock and how excruciatingly painfulit was to lift a mug of hot coffee following last

 years visit. lol